You Will Need

 Your scroll saw now doubles as a sander.
-Gently run the bumps or rough patches against the blade to grind them off.
+Turn the saw back on and gently run the bumps or rough patches against the blade to grind them off.
 As with cutting, getting good at this will take practice.

 Step 28: Take the page block off the saw and clean up.

 All done with sawing!
 Take out the blade, remove your page block, and take a shop vac to your work space.
-Now it's time to head back to the glue.
+Then it's time to head back to the glue.

 Tip: How long does it take to saw a page block?
 It usually takes me anywhere from 15 minutes to a full hour, depending on the book and the sharpness of the blade.

 Stage 4: Putting the book back together

 Step 29: Put the dust jacket back on.